The Endocrinology Wellness Institute

 Diabetes • Thyroid • Pituitary • Osteoporosis

-Dr. Vanessa Rodríguez is an Adult Endocrinologist with 10+ years of experience in the areas of Diabetes, Metabolism and other endocrine conditions with private practice in Delray Beach, Florida.
+Dr. Vanessa Rodríguez is a Board Certified Adult Endocrinologist with 10+ years of experience in the areas of Diabetes, Metabolism and other endocrine conditions with private practice in Delray Beach, Florida.
 After earning her medical degree at the University of Puerto Rico School of Medicine in San Juan, Dr. Rodríguez completed her internship and residency in internal medicine at the University of Texas Medical Branch (UTMB) at Galveston.
 She subsequently completed a fellowship in Endocrinology and Metabolism at UTMB and a preceptorship at the International Diabetes Center in Minneapolis, Minnesota, through the Endocrine Fellows Foundation.

 As a Type 1 diabetes patient since she was 15 years old, Dr. Rodríguez understands firsthand what it is to live a healthy life with diabetes using an insulin pump.
 She is committed to educate her patients on how they can live and manage successfully their conditions.
 Dr. Rodríguez is also focused in helping patients with diabetes during their pregnancies and those making a successful transition to an adult endocrinologist.